Potato Croquettes (Aloo Chop) Recipe

-- If you don't have the ginger-garlic paste, you can make it instantly.
+- If you don't have the ginger-garlic paste, you can make it quickly.
 In a blender, add ginger pieces, garlic cloves, and green chilies.
 Make a fine paste.
 Set aside.

 - Add all-purpose flour to a bowl.
-Add some water and a very little salt.
+Add some water and just a little salt.
 Mix well to make a moderately thick batter.
 Set aside.

 - Make the potato mixture: Heat the oil in a non-stick pan.
 Throw in cumin seeds.
 Let them crackle.
 Throw in the chopped onions.
 Saute until they turn pinkish.